jlumbroso/prog-exam-room-allocation/src/PE1.md

 Emma
 ```

+### Upload through step 2...
+*This might be a good time to upload your partially completed exam.*

 **Step 3**.
-Your starting code has a function `readNames` that returns an array of student names.
-It is called by the `main` function to get this list of names.
-But the temporary code you were given always returns the same five names shown above (Ava, Ben, ...).
-Now you will change this function so that it reads an integer *N* &ge; 0, followed by *N* names, reading from `StdIn`.
+Your starting code has a function `readNames` returns an array of student names.
+The temporary code you were given always returns the same five names shown above (Ava, Ben, ...).
+Now you will change this function so that it reads from `StdIn` an integer *N* &ge; 0, followed by *N* names.
 You can assume that after *N*, the input will always be exactly *N* names, each on one line that could be read using the function `StdIn.readString`.
-There are several example names files in the directory that conform to this specification.
+There are several example data files in the directory that conform to this specification.
+For example `names3.txt` contains 3 names (Ava, Ben and Carol).

 Your function should return an array containing those *N* student names.
-For example, if you provide the file `names3.txt` on `StdIn` your version of `readNames` would return the three names in that text file (which happen to be first three above), and the output would be:
+For example, if you provide the file `names3.txt` on `StdIn` your version of `readNames` would return the three names in that text file, and the output would be:

 ```
-java-introcs ZoomRooms greedy 3 < names3.txt
+% java-introcs ZoomRooms greedy 3 < names3.txt

 Room: 1
 -------